urbeingwatched8/loberta_test_task/README.md

 ![image](https://github.com/urbeingwatched8/loberta_test_task/blob/main/pics/GrafanaLogs.png)
 **# Task 4**

-Prequisites:
+Prerequisites:

-A great 'way to break Nginx' would be changing the usage file (after deleting the old version from kubectl)
+A great 'way to break Nginx' would be changing the usage file (after deleting the old version from kubectl) and doing 'kubectl apply -f usage.yaml'

 Add there this ConfigMap:
 ```